 Occasionally we get e-mails about how to get university teaching jobs over here in the land of the rising sun.
 These people have heard quite a few horror stories about the typical teaching that goes on in your average eikiaiwa and are seeking greener pasteurizers hoping that a university teaching job in Japan can provide them that.

-To understand what happened on the university scene and its present condition one needs to see that the same basic deflationary forces that crushed fully-scaled eikaiwa industry like Nova, Geos etc. as well as the pushing the entire economy as a whole, banking system, land prices, stock and debt markets into a massive stall has also had its impact felt in the university system.
+To understand what happened on the university scene and its present condition one needs to see that the same basic deflationary forces that crushed fully-scaled eikaiwa industries like Nova, Geos etc. as well as the pushing the entire economy as a whole, banking system, land prices, stock and debt markets into a massive stall has also had its impact felt in the university system.

 (It's just another ripple in a pond from the initial stone that got thrown into the lake.
 (Multiple rampant inflationary forces and excessive and rank corruption topped with unbridled speculation and avarice, leveraged with slack regulation and blatant cronyism).